Neurotrauma & Neuroprotection Laboratory

 Enquiries from prospective PhD, BSc, MRes or Erasmus students are always welcome

 We participated in "Science Uncovered", an event for the general public at London's Natural History Museum in 2012 & 2013.
 Science Uncovered is the Natural History Museum’s biggest after hours event attended by 8,500 visitors and is part of an EU funded European Researcher's Day with events taking place simultaneuosly throughout Europe.
 Click here for a news report on the event.
 You can see photos of our stand.

 In April 2013 we participated in the Wonder Festival of Art & Science of the Brain at London's Barbican Centre where we showcased our neuroprotection work.
 The event was attended by over 5,000 visitors.
 In May 2013, May 2014 & May 2016 the research group took part in the Imperial Festival in an event attended by 15,000 members of the public and alumni.

-Current & RECENT Group Members
+Current & Recent Group Members

-Scott Armstrong Katie Harris Rita Campos Pires
+Scott Armstrong Katie Harris Diya Malhotra

-Diya Malhotra Mariia Koziakova Sarah Ciechanowicz
+Mariia Koziakova Sarah Ceichanowicz

 Amina Yonis Perrine Pluchon Ala Medjadam